 Smoking, for example, is not a protected class, but gender is.
 If you are denied housing because you are a smoker, your civil rights have not been violated, but if you are denied housing because you are a woman, you might want to hire an attorney

-If someone denies you access to housing or employment opportunities due to your age, gender, or another protected characteristic, you may have suffered a civil rights violation.
+You may have suffered a civil rights violation if someone denies you access to housing or employment opportunities due to you, age, gender, or another protected characteristic.
 Civil rights violations can also occur when authorities target you because of your race or act in a way that violates your civil rights (i.e. the right to privacy).

 Common examples of civil rights violations include:

 - Being fired from a job without just cause